 But everyone’s caring situation is different.
 You may be part of a community which means caring can bring addtional challenges.
 And the condition of the person you’re caring for will affect your caring role to some extent.
 But we have help and support available.

 Young carers look after people with a whole host of conditions and illnesses.
-Some of the more common situations are:

 - caring for someone with mental health issues, maybe a parent or sibling